itssakshigawande75-dot/SQL-Project-On-Online-Book-Store/README.md

 2. Setup Database : Create a new database in your tool and run the `Online_Bookstore.sql` file to set up the tables.
 3. Import Data : Use the provided `.csv` files (Books, Customers, Orders) to import data into the respective tables.
 4. Run Analysis : Open and execute the SQL queries provided in the scripts to generate business insights and sales reports.

-📊 Project Analysis Preview :
+# 📚 Online Bookstore Analysis (SQL)

-Below is the data output generated from the SQL queries in pgAdmin, showcasing the analyzed bookstore records:
+## 📊 Project Preview

-This is the updated data analysis result from pgAdmin:
+Below is the data output generated from the SQL queries in pgAdmin:

 ![SQL Data Output](Screenshot 2026-03-06 225337.png)